karlkfi/kpt-config-sync/docs/user/management_flow.md

 ### Managed Namespaces

-If a namespace object has a `nomos.dev/managed=enabled` label, then deleting the namespace from Git will result in GKE Policy Management deleting the namespace on the cluster and consequently all objects in the namespace will be deleted regardless of whether those objects have a management label.
+If a namespace object has a `nomos.dev/managed=enabled` label, then deleting the namespace from Git will result in CSP Configuration Management deleting the namespace on the cluster and consequently all objects in the namespace will be deleted regardless of whether those objects have a management label.
 Consider this behavior analogous to granting `rwx` UNIX directory permissions where a user